mehulagg/gitlab_test/doc/integration/jira_development_panel.md

 ## Requirements

-- If you are using **self-managed GitLab**, make sure your GitLab instance is accessible by Jira.
+- Make sure your GitLab instance is accessible by Jira (Server / Cloud).
-- If you are connecting to Jira Cloud, make sure your **GitLab** instance is accessible via the internet.
+- Make sure your **GitLab** instance is accessible from Jira (Server / Cloud).
 - If you are using **Jira Server**, make sure your instance is accessible however your network is set up.
 Especially, when you're trying to connect to **GitLab.com**.

 ## GitLab Configuration